phitsc/mod_tscdemo/README.md

 ## Build and Run the Module

-Once the container is running, open a bash on the container, build and install the module, and restart Apache to load the module.
+Once the container is running, open a bash on the container.

     docker exec -it apachedev bash

+Uncomment the *Blacklist* entry in the `httpd.conf` file.

+    sed -i '/^#Blacklist.*/s/^#//' /usr/local/apache2/conf/httpd.conf

+Build and install the module, and restart Apache to load the module.

     cd ~/mod_tscdemo
     ./build.sh
     apachectl restart

 `build.sh` first runs static code analysis and if that succeeds, builds, installs and activates the module.

-To restart the container:

-    docker restart apachedev

 ## Build and Run the Tests

 To build and run the unit and integration tests:

-    docker exec -it apachedev bash
-    cd ~/mod_tscdemo
     ./run_tests.sh

-Note that the integration tests will only succeed if a *Blacklist* entry has been added to `httpd.conf` with at least *bar* as one of the blacklist terms.
+Note that the integration tests will only succeed if `httpd.conf` contains a *Blacklist* entry with at least *bar* as one of the blacklist terms.

 ## References